jhm2112/cse15l-lab-reports/lab-report-1-week-2.md

 **Setting an SSH Key**<br />
 We will set up a SSH key so we don't have to type our password every time we log in or run the `scp` command.

-On your computer (steps taken from https://ucsd-cse15l-w22.github.io/week/week1/):
+On your computer (steps taken from  [the CSE15L website](https://ucsd-cse15l-w22.github.io/week/week1/)):
 ```
 # on client (your computer)
 $ ssh-keygen